-Supporting development of employee abilities, Assuring fair assessment and treatment of employees, Achieving a work-life balance, Making use of diverse human resources, Assuring consideration for worker health and safety
+Supporting development of employee abilities, Assuring fair assessment and treatment of employees, Achieving a work-life balance, Making use of diverse human resources, Assuring consideration for worker health and safety on their respective business characteristics.

 The operating companies leverage their respective business characteristics to contribute to solving social issues.
 They consider which concrete measures they should implement and reevaluate their activities constantly.